 Body - If we are hungry, we eat and are happy.
 If we are thirsty, we drink and we are happy.
 If we feel the need to procreate, we do so and we are happy.
 If we are cold, we get warm; if we are hot, we get cool and we are happy.
 If we are tired, we rest.
 If we itch, we scratch; if we are dry, we moisten; if we are dirty, we clean.
 We can satisfy needs of the body and become happy, and the happiness can be intense, immediate and easily apparent.

 If we are unable to satisfy our bodily needs, we become unhappy.
 If we are hungry, but cannot eat, we become unhappy (dieters among you can agree).
 If we are tired, but cannot rest, we become unhappy.
 Each possible condition of happiness has a corresponding condition of unhappiness.

 Note that to become happy at this level, it takes no intellectual fortitude.
 We eat, we drink, we sleep, we scratch and that produces a certain level of happiness.
-In fact, thinking about it doesn't help; if you are cold, you are cold regardless of what you think.
-If there is no reasonable way for you to get warm, you can ignore the cold, and minimize your unhappiness, but not necessarily increase your happiness.
+If there is no reasonable way for you to get warm, you can ignore the cold, and minimize your unhappiness, but not necessarily eliminate it.

 We have bodily needs for a reason.
 We need nourishment to grow/sustain, so our bodies tell us we are hungry.
 Note, if we eat to satisfy some reason other than bodily need, there is an unbalance.
 So, if you eat because you are nervous, or because you have hurt feelings, or because you are trying to be polite, the body becomes out of balance, and you suffer for it.
 Eating for the aforementioned reasons leads to unhappiness in the end.